Will my chances for admission be affected if I apply for financial aid?

 Do international students need to file and pay U.S. taxes?

 All international students in F-1 (and J-1) status are required to file at least one tax form if present in the US at any time in the previous calendar year—even if they had no US income.
 This process happens between January and April each year for the previous year.
 For example, 2013 taxes will be filed by mid-April of 2014.
 Students with U.S. income do pay taxes (taken out of their paycheck) and need to file taxes by April 15.
 Students without income (no tax has been paid) need to file by 15.
-ISSO offers free access to a web-based tax preparation service for nonresident aliens called GLACIER Tax Prep.
-Please review Tackling Your 2012 Tax Return for Students for important information.
+ISSO offers tax information and resources.
 Nonresidents do not need to file for income earned outside of the United States.
-Should you wish to read more generally about taxes, you may wish to consult this Federal Income Tax Brochure by NAFSA.

 Regarding my career search, where and when do I start?